iOS 15 Release Date: Tips & Tricks

 If you decide to install the iOS 15 beta, you’ll want to be extremely careful and you’ll want to come into June 7th as prepared as you can, particularly if this will be your first time using iOS beta software.

-If you’re thinking about installing the iOS 15 beta on your iPhone, here are some tips that will come in handy as we push toward the release in June.
+If you’re thinking about installing the iOS 15 beta on your iPhone, here are some tips that will come in handy as we push toward the release.

 Prepare for the iOS 15 Beta Release Date